Skip to main content

 ASRock A320TM-ITX

-CHIPSET NOTE: An unusual approach to the ASRock X300TN-ITX (below) is to dispense with the use of a typical AM4 chipset southbridge.
-The southbridge chipset can be seen on the previous A320TM-ITX in the top left of the above image.
+CHIPSET NOTE: An unusual approach to the ASRock X300TN-ITX (below) is to dispense using a typical AM4 chipset southbridge.
+A Southbridge chipset can be seen on the previous A320TM-ITX on the top left of the image above, covered with a black finned heatsink.
 This approach reduces cost and power consumption but also potentially some features.
 This compromise is like a new feature in itself.

 X300TM-ITX%2528L2%2529